chetan6780/Complete-Preparation/Topic_wise/heap/7_k_closest_point_to_origin.md

 ### Algorithm

 1. Create max heap of pair of int and pair of int.
-2. Treaverse all elements
+2. Traverse all elements
-   - push spuare of points , points itself.
+    - push square of points , points itself.
     - if heap size is greater than k pop it.
 3. print points remaining in heap.

 ### Code